5 Tips on Saying “No” to Invitations in the Nicest Way Possible

 - Sad I can’t make it to your concert.
 Let me know how it goes!

-If you need to miss something important, it’s best if you can provide specific reasons.
-For example, some of the example sentences above have mentioned sickness, business trips, moving, and other reasons for not being able to attend something.
+If you need to miss something important, it’s best if you can provide reasons why.
+For example, some of the sentences above mention sickness, business trips, moving and other reasons for not being able to attend something.

-However, if the invitation isn’t for any major event or you simply prefer not to get into details, you can vaguely say you have plans or won’t be present with the following expressions.
+However, if the invitation isn’t for a major event, or if you simply prefer not to mention details, you can use one of the following expressions.

 I already have plans. / I’ve already made plans.